 Incident management is the practice of proactively tracking and anticipating service outages.
-This allows IT managed services providers to, in real time, resolve issues efficiently and with the most negligible impact on the organization.
+This allows IT providers, to, in real-time, resolve issues efficiently and with the most negligible impact on the organization.
 Incident management supports long-term efficiency by investigating the root cause of system failure and preventing future incidents.

 Combined, these best practices represent a practical framework that creates an innovative, proactive, and secure provider of managed IT services when implemented by an MSP.